-Deep learning's prowess lies in its architectures, particularly convolutional neural networks (CNNs), which have shown unprecedented success in image-related tasks.
+Deep learning’s prowess lies in its architectures, particularly convolutional neural networks (CNNs), which have shown unprecedented success in image-related tasks.
 By emulating how the human brain processes visual information, these networks can discern patterns and features that might be elusive to the human eye.
-But, as powerful as deep learning is, the quality and quantity of the data it's trained on are pivotal.
-In medical imaging, where data is often scarce and imbalanced, this poses a challenge.
+But, as powerful as deep learning is, the quality and quantity of the data it is trained on are pivotal.
+In medical imaging, where data are often scarce and imbalanced, this poses a challenge.
 This is where data transfer techniques come into play.
 In many machine learning scenarios, especially those with limited data, leveraging knowledge from related domains can be invaluable.
-Data transfer, or transfer learning as it's often called, involves applying knowledge gained from one domain (source) to improve learning in another related domain (target).
+Data transfer, or transfer learning as it is often called, involves applying knowledge gained from one domain (source) to improve learning in another related domain (target).
 In the context of lung cancer detection, this could mean using data and patterns from other medical imaging tasks to bolster the detection capabilities for lung nodules.
 Given the promising synergy between deep learning and data transfer, this research aims to explore their combined potential in enhancing the accuracy and efficiency of automated lung cancer detection systems.
 By integrating deep learning architectures with effective data transfer strategies, the study endeavors to bridge the gap between the theoretical capabilities of these techniques and their practical application in real-world clinical settings [5,6].

-While the technological advancements in this domain are undoubtedly exhilarating, it's essential to anchor them in the primary goal: improving patient care.
+While the technological advancements in this domain are undoubtedly exhilarating, it is essential to anchor them in the primary goal: improving patient care.
 As this research unfolds, it keeps at its core the potential benefits for patients, aiming to provide them with a faster, more accurate diagnosis, and in turn, a better chance at a healthier future.

-Background and Related work
+Background and related work

-Lung cancer's prominence as a major health concern has catalyzed extensive research into enhancing diagnostic procedures.
-The historical journey of diagnostic techniques, from rudimentary x-ray evaluations to sophisticated imaging modalities, mirrors the rapid advancement in medical technology over the past few decades.
+Lung cancer’s prominence as a major health concern has catalyzed extensive research into enhancing diagnostic procedures.
+The historical journey of diagnostic techniques, from rudimentary X-ray evaluations to sophisticated imaging modalities, mirrors the rapid advancement in medical technology over the past few decades.
 It is within this milieu of rapid technological evolution that automated diagnostic systems have begun to find their footing, promising a transformative shift in the landscape of lung cancer detection [7,8].

 Deep learning has undeniably been at the forefront of this transformation.
 In a specialized type of deep learning model, which have since become the de facto choice for image analysis tasks.
 The robustness of CNNs arises from their capacity to automatically learn hierarchical features from images, thereby eliminating the need for manual feature extraction.
-In the context of medical imaging, A study showcased the prowess of CNNs in detecting pulmonary nodules from CT scans, achieving commendable accuracy rates and reducing false positives.
+In the context of medical imaging, a study displayed the prowess of CNNs in detecting pulmonary nodules from CT scans, achieving commendable accuracy rates and reducing false positives.
 However, the application of deep learning in medical imaging is not without challenges.
 One fundamental hurdle is the scarcity of labeled data.
 Medical datasets are often limited due to patient privacy concerns, and the labor-intensive nature of manual annotation by medical experts further exacerbates this limitation.
-Recognizing this constraint, A study highlighted the potential of transfer learning as a solution.
-Transfer learning is a technique where a model pre-trained on a large dataset (often from a different but related domain) is fine-tuned for a specific task with a smaller dataset.
+Recognizing this constraint, a study highlighted the potential of transfer learning as a solution.
+Transfer learning is a technique where a model pretrained on a large dataset (often from a different but related domain) is fine-tuned for a specific task with a smaller dataset.
 The idea is to harness the generic features learned from the vast dataset and adapt them to the specific task at hand [9,10].